bitsbytes-maker/bitsbytes-maker.github.io/README.md

 - Ph.D.
 Student (G.R.A. in iHARP), Information Systems | University of Maryland, Baltimore County (_Spring 2022 - Present)

-- BSC in Computer Science and Engineering | Bangladesh University of Engineering and Technology (2012 - 2017)
+- BSc in Computer Science and Engineering | Bangladesh University of Engineering and Technology (2012 - 2017)